wevote/WeVoteCordova/README.md

 ## Debugging Cordova Differences
-Browsers are single threaded, JavaScript on browsers is also single threaded, but JavaScript running in Cordova is multi-threaded.
+Browsers are single threaded, JavaScript on browsers is also single threaded, but JavaScript running in Cordova is multithreaded.
 "JavaScript in the WebView does not run on the UI thread, it also has other threads to execute the html component and carry out CSS transitions."
 This can cause some confusion when debugging Cordova for the first time.

 ## Debugging Cordova Apps with the Safari debugger